dwighthubbard/python-dlipower/README.txt

   --user=USER           userid to connect with (default none) --password=PASSWORD   password (default none) --save_settings       Save the settings to the configuration file

+  arg Can be the outlet number or name of the power outlet to operate on.

 Author: Dwight Hubbard